Like a Rock (song): In media

 This song's greatest exposure was in Chevrolet truck television advertisements from 1991 until 2004, for their massively successful "Like a Rock" campaign.
 Chevrolet originally wanted to use Bruce Springsteen's "Born in the U.S.A." for the ad campaign but when Springsteen declined, "Like a Rock" was chosen.

-In recent news, Pat Finnerty has called for action on YouTube.
-Pat Finnerty is an American musician famous for the YouTube series "What Makes This Song Stink."
-Pat has vowed not to buy a Chevy until they bring back Bob Seger's "Like a Rock."
-He has encouraged people to join the boycott and even to "double down" on this protest.

 "Livin' Inside My Heart"

 The B-side of some versions of the "Like a Rock" single was "Livin' Inside My Heart".
 Seger said of the song:

 I wanted so bad to put "Living Inside My Heart" on my Greatest Hits, Volume 2 record and I fought and fought and fought.
 My manager said: “No, that’s a movie song.”
 I said: “No, I want it on there.”
 It’s beautiful.
 I was so bummed when they wouldn’t let me put it on there.
 I was actually working on my new album and let that one slide, and I wished I had worked harder on that Greatest Hits, Volume 2 package because there were other songs that I really wanted on there.